unt-libraries/solrbenchmark/README.md

     - The range and distribution of values in multi-valued fields.
 How often is there 1 value?
 2 values?
 3? etc.
     - Occurrence of data in optional fields.
 Is a given field populated in 10% of records?
 70%?
 - Words and word-length distributions, especially for search fields.
 Your text doesn't necessarily have to reflect precise words or word distributions in a given language.
 But modeling appropriate distributions of word lengths isn't difficult.
     - (Side note: I'm not sure about this.
 What characteristics of text actually impact Solr performance?
 Presumably the number of words and word distributions *would* actually affect the size and contents of the search indexes.
-FUTURE TO-DO: Create an emitter type where we could generate a set vocabulary and the emitter would generate random text using that vocabulary, instead of just randomly choosing individual alphabet letters.)
+FUTURE TO-DO: Create a fauxdoc.Emitter type where we could generate a set vocabulary and the emitter would generate random text using the words in that vocabulary, instead of just randomly generating each word from scratch using individual alphabet letters.)
 - Realistic distribution of search terms to test against.
-Completely random text won't cut it for terms you need to be able to search and actually produce a sizeable result set.
+Completely random text won't cut it for terms you need to be able to search to produce realistically-sized results sets.
 - Realistic cardinality and distribution of facet terms.
 Performance of faceting is known to be dependent on cardinality — how many unique facet values you have.

 #### Emitters, Fields, and Schemas

 The building blocks you'll use to create your schema faker are provided by `fauxdoc` and `solrbenchmark`.
 These include `Emitter` objects, which are then used in `Field` objects.
 A set of `Field` objects composes a `Schema` object, which you can then use to generate applicable documents.
+(See the [`fauxdoc` package](https://github.com/unt-libraries/fauxdoc) for more in-depth information about these.)

 ##### Emitters